MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-metricservice-showmetrics.md

 ---
-Description: 'Reports the following: the metrics available to be collected for a managed element, the managed elements for which a metric defined by an instance of CIM\_BaseMetricDefinition is available to be collected, and whether or not a particular metric is currently being collected for a managed element.' ms.assetid: '5af430d2-9ab3-4bee-ad51-d9045b51172a'
+Description: Reports the following the metrics available to be collected for a managed element, the managed elements for which a metric defined by an instance of CIM\_BaseMetricDefinition is available to be collected, and whether or not a particular metric is currently being collected for a managed element. ms.assetid: 5af430d2-9ab3-4bee-ad51-d9045b51172a
-title: 'ShowMetrics method of the CIM\_MetricService class'
+title: ShowMetrics method of the CIM\_MetricService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShowMetrics method of the CIM\_MetricService class